Aims and objectives

 HRT use at time of screening,

-The binary regression tree analysis generated a tree model for which the predicted...
+and menopausal status.
+The binary regression tree analysis generated a tree model for which the predicted probability of breast...

 Contact Author: Mohamed Abdolell,